b12-archive/lightning-talk/Readme.md

 ## PREPARING YOUR TALK

-0. Put a `slides.svg` in the project’s root folder.
-Make sure that:
+0. Put a `slides.svg` in a directory.
+This directory is where you’ll run `lightning-talk` later.

+0. Make sure that:
-  * Every slide is a *1920 × 1080 px* rectangle.
+  * Every slide is [at least](#/responsivity) a *1920 × 1080 px* rectangle.
   * The first one starts at *0, 0*.
   * Every next slide is *2000 px* below the previous one.

 0. We use [*parametric-svg*](https://git.io/parametric-svg) to allow animations and interactive stuff.
-During your talk you can increase the parameter `layer` with the flick of a button.
+During your talk you can increment the parameter `layer` with the flick of a button.
 It starts at `0` and gets reset to `0` whenever you change a slide.
 Feel free to use it how you want.